-Shortly after, a party of hunters enters the scene, among which are the countess (or princess) Bathilde and her father.
+Shortly after, a party of hunters enters the scene; among them are the countess (or princess) Bathilde and her father.
 They request shelter for Bathilde and refreshments from Berthe and Giselle.
 Giselle is enthralled by the beautiful noblewoman and her rich clothing, and dances for her, telling Bathilde of her happy engagement with "Loys", who is nowhere to be seen.
 Nevertheless, Bathilde gifts Giselle with her precious necklace before adjourning to rest in the cabin.
 The peasants return and dance some more and are quickly rejoined by Giselle and Albrecht.
 Just as Giselle is about to show Albrecht the necklace (or in some versions, tell him about Bathilde), Hilarion appears on the scene and angrily produces Albrecht's sword, then summons the hunting party with the horn left at Giselle's cabin.
 Albrecht quickly drops the peasant act when confronted by Bathilde, who happens to be his fiancée, and Giselle goes mad and dies tragically upon learning the truth.

 The second act consists of Giselle, now one of the wilis, and her attempts to save the grieving Prince Albrecht from Queen Myrtha and her wilis, who successfully kill Hilarion when he goes to pay his respects.
 Giselle saves Albrecht, but must depart to the afterlife.

 Giselle provides examples of:

 - Aristocrats Are Evil: Thoroughly averted.
 While Bathilde is snobbish in some versions of the ballet, she treats Giselle with kindness, and presents her with a necklace upon hearing of her engagement.
 Her father is very friendly and welcoming as well.
 Albrecht is a selfish player at first, but he redeems himself in the second act, since he genuinely regrets what happened.

 - Bittersweet Ending: Giselle saves the prince, who has fallen in love with her, but must depart forever.
 At least she now rests in peace and Albrecht will live on.

-- Cue the Sun: This frees Albrecht from the wilis and in some cases, Giselle as well.
+- Cue the Sun: The sunrise frees Albrecht from the ghostly wilis and in some cases, Giselle as well.